 Judea and Samaria

 Even so, this growth did not occur without opposition from unbelievers.
-For example, Saul persecuted believers before his conversion in Acts chapter 9, and some Jews attempted to assassinate Saul after his conversion in Acts chapter 9.
+For example, Saul persecuted believers before his conversion in Acts 9, and some Jews attempted to assassinate Saul after his conversion in Acts 9.

 Once again, internal tension and outward opposition ultimately failed to hinder the church.
 Instead, the Holy Spirit used these challenges to bring further maturity and numerical growth to the church.